 Angina pectoris Angina pectoris

-**Injectafer is not indicated for the treatment of iron deficiency.2
+**Injectafer is not indicated for the treatment of ID.1

 injectconnect Support Program